Thomas-Davenport/WWA4F/readme.md

 # Introduction

 I teach Mathematics and Computer Science at Aston University in Birmingham, UK.
 I like my students to master hard things.
 It does them good and I love being part of their personal development.
-Over the last few years the internet has changed the way many on this planet live so I decided they really should understand how the world wide web works and the quickest way to do that was to write a web application.
+Over the last few years the internet has changed the way many on this planet live so I decided they really should understand how the internet works and the quickest way to do that was to write a web application.

 Writing a web application is quite daunting.
 You need to understand hyper-text markup language (HTML), cascading style sheets (CSS), JavaScript, PHP, SQL, web security, server side operations, client side functions and a stack of other bits and pieces.
 Everything you need can be done in multiple different ways so simply choosing the code stack is pretty daunting.